benjiae/gd-icon-swapper/README.md

 Copy your icons folder (located on ```Geometry Dash/Resources```) to the same directory as the script, then run it, it will give instructions

 ## Troubleshooting
+### The .exe doesn't open!
+Make sure to have the icons folder on the same directory (as mentioned above)

+### Literally any other thing:
 idk anymore man, i probably just fucked something up\
 Make an issue and i'll probably fix it